 Seeking truth together

-If you want to know more about this Good News, I encourage you to start reading the Bible.
+If you want to know more about this good news, we encourage you to start reading the Bible.
 The first four books of the New Testament (Matthew, Mark, Luke and John) are a great place to start, because that’s where we get to know Jesus and His amazing love for you.

-People who believe that Jesus is the Son of God, who died and rose again to offer us a relationship, are often called Christians.
+People who believe that Jesus is the Son of God are often called Christians.
 However, lots of people call themselves Christians without really following Him.
-They can go to church, and say their prayers, but it never becomes real for them in their daily lives.
+They can go to church and say their prayers, but it never becomes real for them in their daily lives.
 Christianity is not a religion.
-It’s not about following the rules, so you can get into heaven.
-Instead it’s a relationship with God, based on what Jesus did on the cross.
+It’s not about following the rules so you can get into heaven.
+Instead, it’s a relationship with God based on what Jesus did on the cross.
 Jesus already paid the penalty for our rebellion against Him, and opened the doors for us to have a relationship with the God of the universe.
 How cool is that?

 To explore more about Christianity, you can check out this link.